-Social media companies have reduced organic reach in favor of ad revenue and they’re not done.
+Social media companies have reduced organic reach in favour of ad revenue and they’re not done.
 Recently, Facebook reduced its organic reach again and we roughly estimate that it’s currently below 1 percent.

 So instead, use social media platforms to attract visitors to your website (a platform you control).
 Marketing power has shifted to user-generated content and influencers.
 Therefore, people who grow their own platforms (build an audience) or leverage user-generated content (this is what social media companies do) are going to be in an advantageous position.

 Knowing your audience and where to find them is crucial to marketing success.
 Use research to create personas or fictional representations of your ideal customers.
 This way, you’ll know their potential interests, job roles or title, wants, pain points etc.